SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

      -- term1 := *t*

-   - If *t*'s value is not an integer or does not fit in 32bits:
+   - If *t*'s value is not an integer or does not fit in 32 bits:

      -- error code: :c:enum:`EVAL_OVERFLOW`

 .. c:function:: int32_t yices_get_int64_value(model_t *mdl, term_t t, int64_t *val)

-   Value as an integer (64bits).
+   Value as an integer (64 bits).

    This function is similar to :c:func:`yices_get_int64_value` but it succeeds if *t*'s value can be represented as a 64bit signed integer.

 .. c:function:: int32_t yices_get_rational32_value(model_t *mdl, term_t t, int32_t *num, uint32_t *den)

-   Value as a rational (32bits).
+   Value as a rational (32 bits).

    This function computes the value of *t* in *mdl* and returns it as a rational number.
 The numerator is stored in *\*num* and the